Louisiana

 What Is Comparative Negligence?

-In catastrophic injury cases, even a small percentage of fault could amount to tens of thousands of dollars lost.
+In catastrophic injury cases, even a small percentage of fault could amount to tens or even hundreds of thousands of dollars lost.
 Insurance companies know this and often claim that an injured victim was largely to blame, even when this is not the case.
 At Clayton, Frugé & Ward, we know how to fight back against these tactics, fiercely protecting our clients and their right to a full, fair recovery.
+Our approach involves comprehensive analysis and presentation of evidence that underscores our clients' claims, challenging unfounded assertions of contributory fault.

 Louisiana's Statute of Limitations for Catastrophic Injury Claims